 If you have ever seen fields of corn growing, you probably know why this Dracaena is called Corn Plant.

 As the tree grows, it may shed some of the lower leaves, leaving you with a bare trunk and a crop of leaves on the top.
-Very drought tolerant, Dracaena Fragrans will become droopy, and its leaves will turn yellow if overwatered.
+Also, very drought tolerant, Dracaena Fragrans will become droopy, and its leaves will turn yellow if overwatered.

 Light Requirements